bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:21 AM CT, March 05</p>
+<p class="updated_time"> Latest data: 02:14 AM CT, March 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 6° **warmer** than yesterday.
+Today's high is 57°, which is 6° **warmer** than yesterday.
 Tomorrow is expected to be 14° **warmer** than today.

 Currently:

-- 48°
+- 47°
-- Misty
+- Drizzle
-- 99% humidity
+- 98% humidity
-- 5 mph wind
+- 1 mph wind
 - 92% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
-- 0.35 inches of rain in the past 24 hours
+- 0.32 inches of rain in the past 24 hours
-- 0.08 inches of rain expected in the next 48 hours
+- 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>